 Vision insurance policies are usually a one-year contract and require a qualifying life event to terminate.
 This would mean if you found vision coverage elsewhere, they would allow you to terminate the policy.
 Note that they will often require proof of other coverage before they will allow the termination.

-One example of a qualifying life event would be if you currently have vision coverage through your employer, and you got married and decided to move your vision coverage to your spouse’s employer.
+Example of a qualifying life event: Let's say you currently have vision coverage through your employer, and you got married and decided to move your vision coverage to your spouse’s employer.
 You would need to let your current employer know you are moving coverage to your spouse’s policy and then submit a copy of your new ID card for them to process the termination with your carrier.

 Can You Have Primary and Secondary Vision Insurance?